 Multiple year funding of community programs, services, and initiatives in support of Basic Needs, Youth Development, and Financial Wellness.
 These grants are targeted to specific community outcomes and indicators and are available through a competitive Request for Proposal process.

 Basic Needs Grant Program

 Basic Needs Grants are intended to fund and support basic emergency services in housing, food, and fuel assistance to assist individuals and families facing a short-term need.
-Grants are made through a competitive Request for Proposal process on an annual basis.
+Grants are made through a competitive Request for Proposal process as funds permit.

 Community Initiatives Fund

 The UWPV Board of Directors has set aside funds in support of pro-active community initiatives that are aligned with the UWPV Community Impact agenda.
 These funds are available by invitation and are targeted to specific outcomes and indicators that can demonstrate measureable results.